jdart1/arasan-chess/doc/BUILD.md

 does not assume any advanced instruction set, but does assume SSE2, available on all x86 processors since about 2000.

+"clang-cl" is now supported for compilation on Windows with nmake.
+Add `CC=clang-cl` to the nmake command line to enable use of this compiler.

 Release binaries from a build are placed in the "\<target>\Release" directory, where <target> is "win32" or "win64", while the debug objects and binaries are put into "\<target>\Debug".